meilisearch/documentation/create/how_to/updating.md

 ### Step 1: Set all fields as displayed attributes

 ::: note
-This step is not mandatory when creating dumps in MeiliSearch v0.21 and above.
+If your dump was created in MeiliSearch v0.21 or or above, continue to step 2.
 :::

 When creating dumps, MeiliSearch calls the same method as the [get documents endpoint](/reference/api/documents.md#get-documents).
 This means that all fields must be [displayed](/reference/features/field_properties.md#displayed-fields) in order to be saved in the dump.